GeomScale/volesti/examples/spectrahedra/README.md

 ./install-arpack-ng.sh
 ```

+You can find in the [repo](https://github.com/m-reuter/arpackpp/blob/master/INSTALL.md) detailed
+info on installing openblas and arpack.

-And copy the folder external back in folder examples/spectrahedra:
+Finally copy the folder external back in folder examples/spectrahedra:

 <br>